Feeding Your Golden

 They are filled with sugars, preservatives and artificial colors.
 Try buying biscuits at your local dog bakery or making some yourself.
 The dog food companies listed below have high quality treats available for your dog.

 - Is your dog overweight?
 We recommend cutting your dog’s regular kibble back by 1/3, and adding half a can of green beans (no salt variety preferred) in each meal.
 Beware of some diet dog foods, they can be loaded with fillers that provide no added nutrition.
 At least green beans are healthy.
 You can also use canned pumpkin.
 Typically goldens love it!
 DO NOT free feed your golden; instead feed a measured amount of food twice a day.
 Most adult goldens will eat 1 cup of premium dog food twice a day.
 Is your dog too fat?
 You should be able to feel its ribs and your dog should have a waist.
 We have found that we have a different view of what constitutes a fat dog than many veterinarians.
 They will typically allow dogs to carry more weight than is optimal.
 This perhaps is because they do not want to insult their clients and risk losing business.
 Letting your golden get too fat is like chopping years off of its life.
 We also see lots of hip problems with goldens, and keeping weight in check will give your dog better mobility.
 Fat goldens are an epidemic from our experience.
 We routinely get goldens into our rescue program that have to lose 30 – 40 pounds!!!
-Therefore we have a lot of experience at taking the weight off and it makes us sick when an adoptive home will let some weight creep back on.
+Therefore we have a lot of experience at taking the weight off!
+It is very discouraging and upsetting when an adoptive home will let some weight creep back on.
 You may think you are loving your dog by giving it too much to eat, but if you really love it you will keep it at a normal weight.
 Remember – Ribs and Waists!
 Can you feel and see them on your dog?
 If not, break open the cans of green beans!